 Unpacking & Contents

 I don’t want to dwell too much on this.
 It comes in a very well presented tubular container.
 You will get two lightweight and well-constructed pods, a proprietary USB charger (as shown above) and a chest strap.
-It’s fairly obvious, below, how to attach and charge them.
+It’s fairly obvious, below, how to attach then for charging.

 Also shown are the LEDs on the front of each pod which activate with movement – officially by ‘tapping’.
 Blue means ‘ready to pair’ and red means ‘charge now’